 |Citrix XenMobile connector|

-The provisioning process is based on adding the user account of the requestor to an Active Directory group associated with the service.
-The connector also provide the capability to import services that are configured on the Citrix server.
+The provisioning process is based on adding the requester's user account to an Active Directory group associated with the service.
+The connector also provides the ability to import services that are configured on the Citrix server.

 |Client Management connectors|

-The BMC Client Management connectors enable the following activities:
+The BMC Client Management connectors provide the ability to:

-The CLM connector provides the capability to import a catalog and manage the service provisioning of offerings from the BMC Cloud Lifecycle management application.
+The CLM connector provides the ability to import a catalog and manage the service provisioning of offerings from the BMC Cloud Lifecycle management application.

-This connector enables the mapping of an imported BMC Service Request Management service to a requestable offering in Atrium Configuration Management Database (CMDB) through the Service Options page.
-An application specific data set must be configured and enabled.
-When configuring the CMDB connector, you must specify the data set name or data set ID in order for your services to be published.
+The CMDB connector provides the ability to map an imported BMC Service Request Management service to a requestable offering in Atrium Configuration Management Database (CMDB) through the Service Options page.
+An application-specific data set must be configured and enabled.
+When configuring the CMDB connector, you must specify the data set name or data set ID for your services to be published.

-For more information, see Best practices for handling datasets in the BMC Atrium Core 9.1 space.
+For more information, see in the BMC Atrium Core documentation.

-Use of this connector requires a valid license for Atrium Core (not provided by BMC Digital Workplace Advanced, but included with BMC Remedy ITSM).
+Use of this connector requires a valid Atrium Core license (not provided by BMC Digital Workplace Advanced, but included with BMC Remedy ITSM).

 Atrium CMDB is also integrated at the application level to provide real-time creation of and mapping between services and requestable offerings.

-The Flexera connector provides activities to query the Flexera database, request a license from the available licenses pool, and enable the provisioning of imported services through the Flexera App Portal.
-The connector also provides the capability to link Flexera data sets to parameters used by the process workflow.
-The connectors enables the importing of catalog items from Flexera's application manager.
+The Flexera connector provides the ability to query the Flexera database, request a license from the available licenses pool, and enable the provisioning of imported services through the Flexera App Portal.
+The connector also provides the ability to link Flexera data sets to parameters used by the process workflow.
+The connectors enable the importing of catalog items from the Flexera application manager.

 This connector requires an account with Flexera (not provided) and an App Broker license.